ansible-collections/netapp.ontap/README.md

 - na_ontap_ucadapter: fixed KeyError if type is not provided and mode is 'cna'.
 - na_ontap_user: checked `applications` does not contain snmp when using REST API call.
 - na_ontap_user: fixed KeyError if locked key not set with REST API call.
+- na_ontap_snapmirror: fixed snapmirror delete for loadsharing to not go to quiesce state for the rest of the set.

 ### Example playbook
 - na_ontap_pb_get_online_volumes.yml: list of volumes that are online (or offline).